rancher/rancher.github.io/rancher/v1.2/en/api/v2-beta/api-resources/mount/index.md

 path | string  |
 permissions | string  |
 removed | date  | The date of when the mount was removed state | enum  | The current state of the mount.
-The options are [activating, active, deactivating, inactive, removed, removing, requested]. transitioning | enum  | Whether or not the mount is in a transitioning state transitioningMessage | string  | The message to show while in a transitioning state transitioningProgress | int  | The percentage remaining in the transitioning process of the mount
+The options are activating, active, deactivating, inactive, removed, removing, requested. transitioning | enum  | Whether or not the mount is in a transitioning state transitioningMessage | string  | The message to show while in a transitioning state transitioningProgress | int  | The percentage remaining in the transitioning process of the mount